 The jack of all trades among tungsten alloys.
 Due to its high variable density, a wide range of properties can be achieved depending on the addition of iron or copper.

-Tungsten heavy alloys has a tungsten content between 85 and 98.5% by weight.
+Tungsten heavy-metal has a tungsten content between 85 and 98.5% by weight.
 The remainder either consists of lightly magnetic nickel/iron or nonmagnetic (paramagnetic) nickel/copper.
-Tungsten heavy alloys are characterized by high densities ranging from 17 to 18.5 g/cm³ and by their high strength and ductility.
-Compared to chemically pure tungsten, WHAs are much more easily machinable.
+Tungsten heavy-metals are characterized by high densities ranging from 17 to 18.5 g/cm³ and by their high strength and ductility.
+Compared to chemically pure tungsten, THMs are much more easily machinable.
 Turning, milling, and drilling operations are performed with carbide tools – thread cutting is also possible.
 As a result, even complex components can be manufactured to customer drawing.